pmcg31/fits-army-knife/README.md

   FITS Army Knife
 </h1>

-Contains a FITS file viewer implemented using the cftisio library and Qt.
+Contains a FITS/XISF file viewer implemented using the cftisio library, PixInsight Class Library (PCL) and Qt.
 Qt should enable cross-platform support, but I have only built and run on linux so far.

 It is unlikely I would have achieved success without [this code example](https://github.com/richmit/ex-CFITSIO/blob/master/fits2tga.c).
 The
 [cfitsio documention](https://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/cfitsio.html) does not really make things obvious.
 So, thank you Mitch Richling!

-There are times when I would just like to quickly take a look at a FITS image, and I have not yet found a simple tool for this.
+There are times when I would just like to quickly take a look at a FITS or XISF image, and I have not yet found a simple tool for this.
 This project will become such a tool.

 Current features:

+- FITS support
+- XISF support
 - Zoom with scroll wheel
   - Image position under mouse pointer is maintained (i.e., zoom what is pointed at)
   - Buttons for 1:1 and zoom-to-fit